lukado79/RFFapp/README.md

 To do:

+1. Create administrator and user main views;
-1. Secure views available for the administrator;
+2. Secure views available for the administrator;
-2. Adding view of orders for a selected user;
+3. Adding view of orders for a selected user;
-3. Adding the functionality of sorting orders according to different parameters.
+4. Adding the functionality of sorting orders according to different parameters.